shibojia98/Portfolio/Thermal_Design/Thermal_Design.md

 <h1>4kW Power Supply Baffle Airflow Design</h1>

 <p>
 This project presents the airflow optimization of a 4kW power supply charging station using Siemens Flotherm.
-  The study focused on improving internal airflow distribution by designing a sheet-metal baffle to guide cooling air more effectively through high-heat components and reduce local recirculation zones.
+  The study focused on improving internal airflow distribution by designing a compact sheet-metal baffle within the limited enclosure space.
+  The baffle concentrates forced airflow and guides it more effectively through critical heat-generating components, achieving improved heat dissipation.
 </p>

 <h2>Project Overview</h2>